jeju5/management/cs/tools/docker-and-kubernetes/docker-and-kubernates.md

     docker kill e37740465d64c50b3e913c7e22dd5
     ```
   * redis is an in-memory database program. when you run redis, you can use redis-cli to interact with redis database.
-    however, you can't directly interact with the container that you just created for running redis. you need to get inside
+    redis-cli is a command line tool for redis operations. however, you can't directly interact with the container that you
-    the container that is running and execute a second command for redis-cli operations.
+    just created for running redis. you need to get inside the container that is running and execute a second command for
+    redis-cli operations.
     ```
     docker run redis
     ```